Humans in Research

 Research involving human participants conducted by faculty members and graduate students under the auspices of the University of Toronto must be reviewed and approved by a University of Toronto Research Ethics Board (REB) prior to its commencement.

-The ORE offers one-to-one or group ethics consultations for researchers, study staff, and students prior to and throughout the ethics review process to assist in the development and conduct of ethically sound research protocols, providing advice in accordance with federal, provincial and institutional requirements and best practices.
+WE offer one-to-one or group ethics consultations for researchers, study staff, and students prior to and throughout the ethics review process to assist in the development and conduct of ethically sound research protocols, providing advice in accordance with federal, provincial and institutional requirements and best practices.
 Consultations are also offered for community agencies and their researchers who have partnered with the University and for which the University REB is the REB of record.

 Please email email@example.com well in advance of your intended REB submission due date to schedule a meeting date and time.

 The default review process is full review, where a protocol is brought to a monthly REB meeting and reviewed by the entire board.
-The delegated (formerly known as expedited) review process involves review conducted by one member, or a subcommittee of the board.
+The delegated (formerly known as expedited) review process involves review conducted by a subcommittee of the board.
 Determination of whether to submit through the full board or delegated review process involves evaluating the risk of the project.

 The main criterion that is used to determine whether a protocol may be reviewed through the delegated process is risk.
 Only research that meets the threshold of minimal risk may be delegated.
 Minimal risk is defined as,